 Major Elements of Numerical Tests

-The psychologists design numerical tests from various mathematical fields including numeric operations, roman system, decimals, ratios, fractions, geometry, trigonometry, algebra etc. Every question is intended to measure your math reasoning capabilities.
-You are required to identify logical relationships and underlying principles in the given mathematical statements and then apply those effectively to solve the problems.
-You are generally offered series of numbers, multiplications and divisions to identify patterns.
+The psychologists design numerical tests from various mathematical fields including numeric operations, ancient system, decimals, ratios, fractions, geometry, trigonometry, algebra, etc. Every question is intended to measure your math reasoning capabilities.
+You are required to identify logical relationships and underlying principles in the given mathematical statements and then apply those effects to solve the problems.
+You are offered series of numbers, multiplications, and divisions to identify patterns.

-It means you can score well even when you are not fully skilled but possess sharp analytical mind.
+It means you can score well even when you are not sufficiently skilled but possess a sharp analytical mind.
 The numeric aptitude tests are designed in the following major areas.

 Operations of Numbers